christie888/christie888.github.io/_pages/post.md

 permalink: /post/
 ---

+### 📝 Mask-wearer or Mask-remover?
+> There are two types of people in this world: those who consciously put on a mask before sneezing, and those who consciously take it off..

 ### 📝 Ignorance Can Be Forgiven, But Arrogance Cannot Be Tolerated
 > No one knows everything, and that's okay.